Adoption Contract & Health Guarantee

 (4) Proof that the puppy was examined by a certified veterinarian no later than 2 business DAYS OR 48 hours after receiving the puppy.

 If the veterinarian prognosis is that the puppy has a life threatening genetic disease and all of the above criteria are met, we will replace a puppy of equal value when one comes available.
 No problems other than life threatening congenital defects are covered in this agreement.
 If a defect is caused or exacerbated by neglect and/or non-completion of regular worming and/or monthly maintenance medications designed to keep puppies healthy this guarantee is VOID.
 These treatments must be documented and administered by a licensed veterinarian and not the buyer or this agreement is VOID.
 Additionally, any condition that is exacerbated by a poor diet or a diet that is contrary to the puppy’s wellbeing is precluded and will void this agreement and guarantee.

 We offer this guarantee until the puppy reaches one year of age.
 If at any time you transfer ownership of the puppy, this agreement is void immediately.

-We are not responsible for the health of this Puppy after the 48 business hours period.
+We are not responsible for the health of this Puppy after it leaves our possession.
 This is due to the possibility that the dog may become infected by a communicable disease, such as kennel cough, Parvo, intestinal parasites and a diet of which we have no control etc., after its delivery to the new owner.
-If the puppy is not examined within 48 business hours after buyer takes possession the health guarantee is null and void and the buyer assumes full responsibility for the puppys condition.
+If the puppy is not examined within 48 business hours after buyer takes possession the health guarantee is null and void and the buyer assumes full responsibility for the puppy’s condition.

 · Have the puppy examined by a licensed veterinarian within 48 working hours of delivery.
 If a problem of a serious and life threatening nature does arise, the Breeder is to be notified immediately following the examination of the puppy.
 The problem must also be verified by the Breeder's own veterinarian.